 Being a previous Stille user, the surgeon decides to order a set of Stille micro instruments but opts for the titanium versions this time.

-10.45am: I call in to see the theatre manager at a private hospital in Derby.
+10.45am: I call in to see the theatre manager at a private hospital near Nottingham.
 She wants to discuss our highly absorbent floor mat, the T-Mat, to see how it compares with the inco sheets they currently use in theatre.

 Her team is surprised to hear that, although more expensive than the inco sheets, the T-Mats actually prove more cost-effective in the long term as they are 15 times more absorbent.
 In fact, they absorb up to 8.5 litres of water or 3.5 litres of saline, binding liquids hygienically for easy non-drip disposal in clinical waste.
 She asks me to send her more samples so that she can do a proper trial of the mats compared to the inco sheets.

 1.30pm: I arrive at a private cosmetic surgery clinic in Leicester to see a surgeon who also works at a private clinic in Harley Street, London.
 As he is interested in facelift instruments, I show him the Stille SuperCut scissors.
 He is really impressed by the fact they have one knife edge and one scissor edge for precise cutting to the very tip and by the fact that they are warrantied for 30 years.

 He is also very impressed by Lawton’s Bi-polar scissors that are designed for tissue cutting, dissection and coagulation.
 I arrange to get him a pair on loan so that he can see how they handle.

 3.15pm: I head over to a maternity ward at an NHS hospital in Birmingham.
 The delivery suite needs mats on the floor around the birthing pools, so I show the Lead Sister our DryMax XL absorbent floor mat.